 Tracking GEO Performance

 1. Audit your existing content with these optimization strategies in mind.
-(Tip: You can even use AI tools like Gemini to identify optimization opportunities for particular pages).
+You can use AI tools like Gemini to identify optimization opportunities for particular pages.

 2. Update schema across all major content types, especially Q&A and organizational pages.